andreshsingh/react-native-khalti-sdk/README.md

 # react-native-khalti-sdk

-react-native wrapper for khalti iOS and android sdks.
+React-native wrapper for khalti iOS and android sdks.
+Currently this sdk only supports payment through khalti.

 ## example
 To run the example clone the repo, go to the example folder, yarn , pod install and yarn ios/android.